dbosak01/reporter/README.md

 * Includes automatic wrapping and splitting of wide and long tables
 * Integrates with the **fmtr** package to format numeric, date, and character data
-* Allows appending multiple tables to a report, multiple tables to a page, and intermingling of text and tables
+* Allows appending multiple tables to a report, multiple tables to a page, and intermingling of text, tables, and plots
 * Supports in-report date/time stamps and "Page X of Y" page numbering